C2SM/c2sm.github.io/docs/models/cosmo.md

 ---

 # COSMO
-The COSMO model is a limited-area, non-hydrostatic model developed by a collaboration of National Weather Services called the [Consortium for Small-scale Modeling](http://www.cosmo-model.org/).
+The COSMO model is a limited-area, non-hydrostatic model developed by a collaboration of National Weather Services called the [Consortium for Small-scale Modeling :material-open-in-new:](http://www.cosmo-model.org/){:target="_blank"}.

 ## Support status
-C2SM currently facilitates the utilisation of COSMO on the [Piz Daint](https://www.cscs.ch/computers/piz-daint) computing platform for CPU and GPU architectures.
+C2SM currently facilitates the utilisation of COSMO on the [Piz Daint :material-open-in-new:](https://www.cscs.ch/computers/piz-daint){:target="_blank"} computing platform for CPU and GPU architectures.
 The `master` and `c2sm-features` branches are being continuously tested an Piz Daint.

 The following table summarises the features ported to GPU and their correspoding namelist parameters.